Use @Override liberally

 is in fact not an override - the method name has all lower case letters, so it doesn't exactly match the name of the hashCode() method.
 It will however compile perfectly well.
 Such an error is easy to make, and difficult to catch, which is a dangerous combination.
 Using the @Override annotation prevents you from making such errors.

-You should be in the habit of using @Override whenever you override a superclass method.
+You should be in the habit of using @Override whenever you override a superclass method, or implement an interface method.

 See Also :